CatEngineer/matrix/README.md

 A Matrix bot SDK for TypeScript.
+Come talk in the [Matrix room!](https://matrix.to/#/#catengineer-mx:arcticfoxes.net)

 ```sh
 npm i @catengineer/matrix